-Media and Communication - Media is no doubt part of the propaganda for Chinese government.
+Media and Communication - Media is no doubt part of the propaganda for the Chinese government.
 What would you feel inside such a “great wall”?
 How do everyday people navigate the giant surveillance system under the Big Brother?
-There may be a difficulty to navigate, for example, the Wifi in China.
+There may be a difficulty to navigate, for example, the wifi in China.
 What if instead of thinking of it as a burden to communication, we find ways to embrace it.
 How?
 BEING in Guangzhou, you should have some answers to these questions.
 (Field trips will include radio stations, net radios (similar to Podcast), and/or marketing and advertising company.)

-Are you majoring in Nutrition science, or Health Science and Recreation?
+Are you majoring in Nutrition Science, or Health Science and Recreation?

 Are you majoring in Art, Film and Theater Studies, or Linguistic and Language Development?

-Language and Communication: “Cantonese is a language, not a dialect” - This statement holds true to majority of Cantonese people but not to the Chinese government.
+Language and Communication: “Cantonese is a language, not a dialect” - This statement holds true to the majority of Cantonese people but not to the Chinese government.
 The program will study the Cantonese language movement which is being pushed by Mandarin politically.
 Does it sound familiar to you in terms of how English being the most popular language spoken by the world and being one of the major forces for global linguistic genocide?
 (Field trip includes a Cantonese opera museum to see how Cantonese is trying to preserve this dying art.)

 Highlights of the Trip